Jaygagaga/ProNoG/README.md

 Please run execute_hetero_NC.py first.
 Two csv files "neighbors.csv", "neighbors_2hops.csv" will be generated and saved to speed up for other excutions.
 Otherwise, use `find_2hop_neighbors` function from utils.process file to generate neighbors and neighbors_2hops.

+Feel free to email us you have any questions.

 ## Description

 The repository is organised as follows: